 Before making any bootloader changes, back up your current GRUB configuration:

-With the PPA configured, install Grub Customizer using APT:
+With the PPA configured and verified, install Grub Customizer using APT:

 sudo apt install grub-customizer